Electric Scooter vs Petrol Scooter – Which one is the better choice?

 Naturally, many countries have put some legal limitations on electric scooters as well, like being older than 13, riding under a certain speed, and using them only on bike lanes or other marked areas.
 But most of this is a rather loose control over the electric vehicles, as opposed to petrol scooters which have much stricter limits.

 The main advantage of these law differences comes down to the user’s age.
 Since you must have a driver’s license to drive a petrol scooter, you basically can’t drive one until you are 18 (or 16 in some states).
-With e-scooters, however, you can start using them whenever you like (or whenever you feel comfortable letting your kids on them), preferably no earlier than the age of 13, which is the generally recommended age for electric scooter users.

 Electric scooters make less noise